1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 ### 2.1.3 Updates

 Updating the BSB-LAN software is done by the usual flashing of the new version ([download as ZIP file](https://github.com/fredlcore/BSB-LAN/archive/master.zip), via git or similar), as described in the previous installation chapters.
+Please pay attention to the following notes!

+For ESP32 based boards (Olimex, NodeMCU) an OTA update ("OverTheAir" update) can be done alternatively (this function is NOT usable with the Arduino DUE!).
+For this, the corresponding OTA function must be activated in the web config or the file *BSB_LAN_config.h*.
+The belonging firmware file can be created in the Arduino IDE under "Sketch / Export compiled binary file...".
+The file has to be uploaded to port 8080 of the BSB-LAN IP.

 | Notes |
 |:-----|